 - Use widgets on your home screen by tapping and holding on your home screen and dragging a widget that’s listed on the screen.

 We hope we covered all grounds to help you smoothen your transition from iPhone to Android in this post.
-If you have any doubts regarding the subject, let us know in the comments below or share it with those who wish to learn more about switching to Android.
+If you have any doubts regarding the subject, let us know in the comments below or share them with those who wish to learn more about switching to Android.